Skip to content

 When a proxy is running a notification appears in the notification bar.
 You can use this notification to quickly return to Every Proxy.

 The Host shown in the proxy details is the IP Address on which the proxy is running.
-If you are using a proxy bound to 0.0.0.0 a list of all IP Addresses is shown here.

 The Port is the port on which the proxy is running.